lytvyn108/docker-project/README.md

 # Wine Store Application

 This is a Wine Store application built with Flask, Docker, and MySQL.
-The application allows customers to browse wines, add them to their cart, and view paired wines.

 ## Prerequisites